doublefx/easyWorker/README.md

     /**
      * The task your worker is going to do, note that the library
-     * allows you to have complex workers which depends of other Classes
+     * allows you to have complex workers which depend of other Classes
      * and you don't need anymore to register the Class aliases,
      * most of the time, it will be detected and managed for you.
      */